TimBurg/MA_thesis_markdown/source/07_theory.md

 \begin{equation}\langle \varepsilon(u) \varepsilon(\theta)\rangle_{C(\varphi)} = \int_{\bar{\Omega}} f \cdot \theta + \int_\Gamma g \cdot \theta =: F(\theta)\label{eq:compliance}\end{equation}

+The well posedness of the weak formulation is proved using the Lax-Milgram Lemma and Korns Inequality in [@blank_relating_2014]

 For an actual deformation rather than a virtual one, the functional $F$ is called the compliance of the structure.
 This compliance is what is to be optimized in the following section.

 ## Topology optimization

-The topology optimization procedure used in this work is a direct implementation the works of ...
-As a result of this I frequently refer to these papers.
+The topology optimization procedure used in this work is a direct implementation the works of [@blank_relating_2014] As a result of this I frequently refer to these papers and only strive to give a compact summary of the steps.
 Topology optimization is a relativly new technique and was first

 The term topology optimization was coined in the context of optimizing mechanical structures.